Ronald Jay Williams: Career

-After completing his studies in Canada, Williams returned to Trinidad where he began his career working for his father at L.J Williams Ltd. From 1952 to 1966, he was the Manager of American Life Insurance Company and a director at L.J Williams Ltd. In 1966, he assumed full control of the family company and became Managing Director of L.J Williams Ltd. During this time, Williams also became deeply involved in politics at a crucial point in Trinidad and Tobago's transition from colony to independent nation.
+After completing his studies in Canada, Williams returned to Trinidad where he began his career working for his father at L.J Williams Ltd. From 1952 to 1966, he was the Manager of American Life Insurance Company and a director at L.J Williams Ltd. In 1966, he assumed full control of the family company and became managing director of L.J Williams Ltd. During this time, Williams also became deeply involved in politics at a crucial point in Trinidad and Tobago's transition from colony to independent nation.

 In 1958, several islands of the English-speaking Caribbean attempted to seek autonomous governance through the creation of the West Indies Federation.
 Based on the Canadian Confederation model, each nation formed its own provincial government while also electing representatives to a unified federal parliament.
 When the newly formed West Indies Federation held its first election in 1958, Williams represented the People's National Movement (PNM) party and was elected to the Federal Parliament of the West Indies Federation as Member of Parliament for Port of Spain West.
-Although the local PNM party did not win the majority of federal constituencies in Trinidad and Tobago, it helped form the federal government as part of the larger West Indies Federal Labour Party lead by Sir Grantley Herbert Adams.
+Although the local PNM party did not win the majority of federal constituencies in Trinidad and Tobago, it helped form the federal government as part of the larger West Indies Federal Labour Party led by Sir Grantley Herbert Adams.
 Meanwhile, the PNM also controlled the local Legislative Council with Williams's party leader, Eric Williams (no relation), serving as Premier.